United States Merchant Marine Academy: Department of Public Safety

 The USMMA Department of Public Safety is a full-service law enforcement agency responsible for campus safety and security.
-The Academy has mutual-aid agreements with multiple agencies in both Great Neck and Nassau County, including the Kings Point Police Department, Great Neck Alert Fire Department (fire and rescue coverage), Great Neck Vigilant Fire Department (EMS coverage), and the Nassau County Police Department, as well as investigative support from the Federal Bureau of Investigation.
+The academy has mutual-aid agreements with multiple agencies in both Great Neck and Nassau County, including the Kings Point Police Department, Great Neck Alert Fire Department (fire and rescue coverage), Great Neck Vigilant Fire Department (EMS coverage), and the Nassau County Police Department, as well as investigative support from the Federal Bureau of Investigation.
 The Department Head is assisted by two federal police officers and two federal guards, with contract security guards utilized to meet minimum manning requirements.
 Federal police officers, federal guards, and contract guards wear distinct uniforms and perform access control, foot and motor patrols, respond to transmitted fire and security alarms, address safety and security matters, direct traffic, and enforce parking and traffic regulations.
 The police officers have full arrest authority under federal law (Title 40 United States Code Section 1315), and may also issue federal and New York state summonses, protect persons and property, prevent breaches of the peace, and enforce rules and regulations for the protection of property at the academy.
 The guards have no arrest authority other than that of an ordinary citizen.

+EMS coverage of the academy is also provided by the Regimental Emergency Service Squad.
+This is a certified New York State EMS department under the Chief Medical Officer at the academy.
+The squad contains about 100 midshipman at a time who volunteer to take the EMT-B class and staff the department.
+The squad has one ambulance housed at Patten Medical Clinic on campus.